 The City has consistently achieved success in its Fair Housing, Critical Repair, and Lead Hazard Control Programs, which continue to provide tangible, positive outcomes contributing to improving and strengthening accessibility to and availability of sustainable affordable housing opportunities in the City, especially for low- and moderate-income households.
-Additionally, the City is also realizing success with the Housing Social Worker activity, which assisted 60 City residents in accessing affordable housing, almost three times its initial annual goal of 25 people, in its first four (4) months.
+Additionally, the City is also realizing success with the Health and Housing Social Worker activity, which assisted 311 City residents in accessing affordable housing, over fifteen times its initial annual goal of 20 people and a quantifiable increase in the service since 2021.
 As such, the City will continue to support these programs based on their measurable effectiveness and leverage their successes to inform the provision and design of future affordable housing programming.

-This City will utilize lessons learned from these programs to operationalize viable and impactful approaches under the Affordable Housing Development Solutions Activity to ensure that our community's housing needs are fully addressed.
+This City will utilize lessons learned from these programs to operationalize viable and impactful approaches under the Affordable Housing Development Solutions Activity within future action plans to sufficiently adjust the activity to achieve our overall strategic goals and ensure that our community's housing needs are fully addressed efficiently and effectively.